 The second thing that you need to know has to do with parts.

-Parts in this industry is like nothing that you’ve ever experienced before.
+Parts in this industry are like nothing that you’ve ever experienced before.

 Even on the parts that you might think that they should have.